microsoft/wufb-reports-access-control/README.md

 ## Overview

-This solution deploys WUfB reports infrastructure for partioning data and securing access using Azure RBAC.
+This solution uses [Ansible](https://www.ansible.com) to deploy WUfB reports infrastructure for partioning data and securing access using Azure RBAC.
 As an administrator you can define one or more *scopes* to indicate that records for a given Azure AD group of devices should be exported from the tenant workspace to a scoped workspace that can be secured using Azure RBAC.

-The `ansible` folder of the project contains an [Ansible](https://www.ansible.com) playbook which, after configuration, can deploy the necessary infrastructure to your Azure tenant.
+The `ansible` folder of the project contains an Ansible playbook which, after configuration, can deploy the necessary infrastructure to your Azure tenant.

 At the high-level, this includes the following resources: